AdamSpera/scriptswitch/README.md

 ## Introduction

-ScriptSwicth is a project developed by Adam Spera at Arcadia University, computer science department as an original independent study capstone.
+ScriptSwitch is a project developed by Adam Spera at Arcadia University, computer science department as an original independent study capstone.
 ScriptSwitch is a CLI script injection software for Cisco switches.

 - Connect into Cisco switches securely using SSH
 - Select from a variety of template scripts